Siege of Bohus Fortress (1678): Siege

-At the end of May 1678, Danish General Ulrik Frederik Gyldenløve advanced over the Swedish–Norwegian border with 12,000–15,000 men towards Bohus.
+At the end of May 1678, Danish-Norwegian General Ulrik Frederik Gyldenløve advanced over the Swedish–Norwegian border with 12,000–15,000 men towards Bohus.
 In order to more effectively besiege Bohus, it was necessary to take control of Hisingen, which had a garrison of 600 men under the command of Hans Christoffer Kock von Crimstein.
 Due to his numerical inferiority, Kock retreated from the island on May 24.
 After the arrival of the Dano–Norwegian forces, they immediately set up batteries on the island.
 On the evening of June 4, after the Swedes had refused to surrender, they opened a deadly barrage on the Bohus garrison, which consisted of 400 men under the command of Fredrich von Börstell and Carl Gustaf Fröhlich.

 During the initial Dano–Norwegian assault, the Swedish defenders signed an agreement to not mention the word "surrender" and to instead fight till the last man.
 Anyone who spoke of surrender was considered a traitor and was executed as punishment.

 In late June, the Dano–Norwegian cannon fire had caused massive damage to the fortress.
 By June 17, the Blockhouse and so-called "Alarm Place" were completely destroyed.
 The outer works had been nearly fully destroyed, providing little to no protection.
 Most of the cannons were also either damaged or destroyed.
 Many skilled engineers had been wounded or killed.

 After recognizing the immense impact of the bombardment on the fortress, Gyldenløve suggested a direct assault.
 However, other generals, especially Schack, advised against it.
 Despite Gyldenløve's military experience, the assault was refused.